khushiNgm/90-Days-DevOps/Day07/README.md

 For example, RPM has Yum and DNF package managers.
 For DEB, you have apt-get, aptitude command line-based package managers.

 ## Tasks
-1. Install Docker and Jenkins:
+1. Install Docker and Jenkins:</br>
-⚪ Install Docker and Jenkins on your system from your terminal using package managers.
+⚪ Install Docker and Jenkins on your system from your terminal using package managers.</br>

-2. Write a Blog or Article:
+2. Write a Blog or Article:</br>
 ⚪ Write a small blog or article on how to install these tools using package managers on Ubuntu and CentOS.

 Systemctl and Systemd